-We operate as a proprietary fund of the Florida Department of Transportation (the "Department"), an agency of the State of Florida (the "State").
-Accordingly, we are presented as an enterprise fund in the State's Comprehensive Annual Financial Report ("CAFR").
-The statements contained herein only include our accounts and do not include any other accounts of the State.
+Florida's Turnpike System (the "System") operates as an enterprise fund of the Florida Department of Transportation (the "Department"), an agency of the State of Florida.
+The statements contained herein include only the accounts of the System and do not include any other accounts of the Department or the State of Florida.
+The System is presented as an enterprise fund in the financial statements of the State of Florida.

-FINANCIAL HIGHLIGHTS - FISCAL YEAR 2020
+FINANCIAL HIGHLIGHTS - FISCAL YEAR 2021